NatronGitHub/openfx-misc/README.md

 The stereoscopic plugins Anaglyph, JoinViews, MixViews, OneView, ReConverge, SideBySide are by Frederic Devernay.

-RGBLut, Switch, TimeOffset, ChromaKeyer, Difference, Constant, Shuffle are by Frederic Devernay.
+ColorLookup, Switch, TimeOffset, ChromaKeyer, Difference, Constant, Shuffle are by Frederic Devernay.

 Merge, ColorCorrect, Grade, Roto, Crop, CopyRectangle  are by